Air Conditioner Repair Checklist

 Once your thermostat is set accurately, you should receive chilled air fast.

 If you rely on a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for troubleshooting.
 If you’re still having problems, reach us at 715-504-0533 for support.

 Your cooling equipment probably has a shut-down device by its outdoor unit.
 This switch is typically in a metal box hung on your residence.
-If your equipment has recently been tuned up, the device may have unintentionally been put in the “off” position.
+If your equipment has recently been tuned up, the device may have unintentionally been turned off.

 Overflowing Condensate Drain Pan